top of page

 You won't be disappointed if you have your heart set on them.
 These little fluffs expect companionship as a right but will tenfold return the favour.
 So accept that they were not made to be biddable, and you will have a beautiful life with your Tibetan Spaniel.

-Tibetan Mastiff Summary Breed Info box
+Tibetan Spaniel Summary Breed Info box

 Size